bavc/qctools/Docs/getting_started.md

 QCTools currently supports a frame-by-frame analysis/export in XML format (based on the FFprobe metadata standard.
 Please also see the 'Data Format' tab).
 These files can be integrated into your preservation metadata.

 Since the QCTool's analysis filter, [signalstats](http://ffmpeg.org/ffmpeg-filters.html#signalstats), is now part of FFmpeg and QCTool's reporting format is based on FFmpeg's ffprobe metadata schema, QCTools data reports may be fully generated using a recent version of FFmpeg.
-This may be preferrable for handling the analysis of large amounts of audiovisual files, so that FFmpeg creates many QCTools reports through FFmpeg which can then later be assessed more closely within the QCTools application.
+This may be preferable for handling the analysis of large amounts of audiovisual files, so that FFmpeg creates many QCTools reports through FFmpeg which can then later be assessed more closely within the QCTools application.
 See the Data Format section of the help documentation for more information.

 ## What about my audio?